Hello and welcome back to How to Legal.

 Lawyers can restore integrity to the United States justice system by following their oaths and Rule 8.3.
 Conversely, lawyers …

-The more you learn about the United States justice system the more you will appreciate, respect, and admire the officers of the court who follow their oaths; stand firm against corruption; who cannot be bought off or unduly influenced in some way, and who vacate oathbreaker rulings.
+The more you learn about the justice system, the more you will appreciate, and respect the oath-following officers of the court who stand firm against corruption.

 This time, for me, my music pick is Montell Jordan’s, “This is how we do it.”
-See Official website.
+See his official website.
 What’s your pick?

 Thank you for spending time at How to Legal.
 Stay hopeful and informed.
-There are peaceful solutions to solve problems and lawyers reporting misconduct as they are rule bound to do is one of them. #selfpolice
+This peaceful solution can restore integrity to the justice system. #selfpolice

 Violence is never the answer.

 None of the information on this website is legal advice.
-While I have litigated as a pro se plaintiff, when according to Reuters and Wall Street Journal’s reporting there was a lot of judicial misconduct going on, I am not a lawyer.
+While I have litigated as a pro se plaintiff when according to Reuters and Wall Street Journal there was a lot of judicial misconduct going on, I am not a lawyer.
 This information is for educational purposes.
 If you need legal advice, please consult with a licensed professional in your area.

-If you see any typos or mistakes, kindly send me an email which is always the best way to reach me so I can fix it.
-No text messages please.
+If you see any typos or mistakes, kindly send me an email which is the best way to reach me so I can fix them.
+No text messages, please.
 Thank you.